pedrojosenavasperez/pedrojosenavasperez/README.md

 # Hi, I’m Pedro J. Navas Pérez

 # I'm a Computer Science Student and a pasionated on Cibersecurity
 I am in love with technology.
 I love to pose problems and find solutions to them, especially if they are problems related to security.
-I am currently finishing my degree in computer science at the university of Cadiz and I am working as a security auditor.
+I am currently finishing my degree in computer science at the university of Cadiz while I am also working as a security auditor.

 ## 📩 Connect